Top 10 Texas MVA Settlements in 2021

 How Do Insurers Determine What They’ll Pay You?

 Obviously, this is a heavily biased process.
-As you’ve learned, insurers make every effort to write the law in their favor in the first place.
+As you’ve learned, insurers pay an army of lobbyists to get laws written in their favor in the first place.
 That gives them the basis for paying you less than what’s right.
-And, of course, they’ll do everything in their power to minimize what they should pay you, hoping they can get away without paying anything at all.
+And, of course, they’ll do everything in their power to minimize what they should pay you, hoping they can even get away without paying you anything at all.

 Defenses Insurers Might Use to Reduce Your Claim’s Value